top of page

 The CPNC team continues to develop and oversee regional exercises, implement competency integration into NCAE-C validated programs of study, develop a competency statement e-library, and continue the measurement of competency development tools and competition competencies.
 The CPNC is actively collaborating with the CAE Community National Center, NCAE-C Education Pathway National Center, NCAE-C Candidates and Peer Review National Centers, and all NCAE-C designated institutions.

-Each CAE-C Institution has the opportunity to access the "manual" for the Security Operations Center (SOC) “blueprint,” also known as "SOC in a Box."
+Each CAE-C Institution has the opportunity to access the "manual" on the Security Operations Center (SOC) “blueprint” or what we call "SOC in a Box".

-This SOC blueprint outlines the technology, personnel, procedures, and protocols for establishing and implementing a SOC in a higher education environment, with the necessary support from leadership.
+This SOC blueprint contains the technology, people, procedures, and protocols for standing up and implementing a SOC in a higher education environment with the right support from leadership.

 The implementation and support of a SOC at your institution could: